University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 The hash symbol generally functions as a comment character in scripts.
 Sometimes we can include lines in a script to remind ourselves what we're trying to do, and we can preface these with the hash to ensure the interpreter doesn't try to run them.
-It's presence as a comment here, followed by the exclamation mark, is specifically looked for by the interpreter but beyond this specific occurrence, comment lines are generally ignored by scripts and programs.
+It's presence as a comment here, followed by the exclamation mark, is specifically looked for by the program loader but beyond this specific occurrence, comment lines are ignored in scripts and programs.

 ## An Example Script
 Let's now look at some simple scripts.